-Mr. Parker was selected to serve as an independent director on our Board, and to be nominated to serve another directorship term, due to his expertise and wealth of experience in the field of corporate taxation as well as his past service on our Board of Directors since August 2003.
-Mr. Parker's knowledge of corporate tax was instrumental in his appointment to the chairmanship of our Audit Committee.
+Mr. Dullum was selected to serve as a director on our Board and nominated to serve another directorship term due to his more than thirty years of experience in various areas of the investment industry as well as his past service on our Board of Directors since August 2003.